cmwen/private-chat-hub-v3/docs/ARCHITECTURE.md

    (`ollama:llama3.2`, `openai:gpt-4o`, `local:gemma3-1b`).
 Routing is determined
    by parsing the prefix — not by a global mode switch.

-3. **Offline-first.** Conversations, messages, and queued sends persist locally.
+3. **File-backed, offline-first.** Saved conversations persist as plain-text history files.
+SQLite accelerates search, browsing, sync detection, and recoverable temporary state, but it is never the authoritative history store.

-   The app remains fully functional with on-device models when no network is available.
+4. **Portable workspace model.** Chats live inside folder-backed projects.
+Each project folder may contain `AGENT.md` as its local configuration, and the same folder can be restored on another device without translation.

-4. **Capability-driven UI.** The interface adapts to what the selected model can do (streaming, vision, tool calling, etc.) rather than showing a fixed feature set.
+5. **Capability-driven UI.** The interface adapts to what the selected model can do (streaming, vision, tool calling, etc.) rather than showing a fixed feature set.

-5. **Cost transparency.** Cloud API usage is tracked per-message with configurable limits and warnings.
+6. **Cost transparency.** Cloud API usage is tracked per-message with configurable limits and warnings.
 Self-hosted and local providers report zero cost.

-6. **Fail gracefully.** When a provider is unavailable the system can fall back to an alternative provider, queue the message for later, or clearly tell the user what happened and what to do next.
+7. **Fail gracefully.** When a provider is unavailable the system can fall back to an alternative provider, queue the message for later, or clearly tell the user what happened and what to do next.

-7. **Extension over modification.** New providers, tools, and features are added by registering new implementations — not by editing core routing logic.
+8. **Extension over modification.** New providers, tools, and features are added by registering new implementations — not by editing core routing logic.

 ---